johnh865/americans4representation/src/site/index.md

-The **Americans for Representation** is a group dedicated to maximizing your political power.
+The **Americans for Representation** is a group dedicated to maximizing your political power in order to repair our democracy.

 ## Politics will affect you, your friends, and your family whether you personally participate or not.
 Reclaim your POWER rightfully due to you with a simple process: